npm package discovery and stats viewer.

 • Callers must use the correct AWS field IDs — discover them via get_service_fields.

-• No local cost calculation — pricing is computed by AWS when viewing the shareable link -> Make sure to press Update estimate to reflect latest pricing.
+• No local cost calculation — pricing is computed by AWS when viewing the shareable link.
+Press Update estimate in the calculator UI to reflect the latest pricing.

 Security